How To Help Kids Feel Safe and Supported

 Involve Parents and Caregivers

-Parents play a uniquely valuable role in providing children with feelings of stability and comfort.
-Encourage families and caregivers to help establish routines at home.
-Demonstrate the value of morning routines to start the day off on the right foot with regular wake-up times, meals and bedtimes (as similar as possible).
-Consistency is significant to a child’s well-being.
 Establishing Rituals & Routines for these daily activities adds an opportunity for connection and a chance to reassure the child’s safety and stability.
 Mealtimes are a great time to have family meetings and connect with one another.
-Start a conversation by asking, “what was the hardest and easiest for you today?” or “what are you thankful for today?” and share your own experience too.
+Start a conversation by asking, “what was the hardest and easiest thing for you today?” or “what are you thankful for today?” and share your own experience, too.
 Follow up with questions about what the next day will look like and how they can make the most of it.

 Be an Active Listener